 We have the capacity to produce approximately 1.9 billion pounds of surfactant products annually at our six facilities located in the U.K. (at Whitehaven), France (at Lavera and St. Mihiel), Spain (at Barcelona), and Italy (at Castiglione and Patrica).
 Our surfactants facilities are well located in Europe, with broad capabilities in conversion, sulfonation and ethoxylation.
 The surfactants facilities use modern production tools that allow for flexibility in production capabilities and technical innovation.
 In order to improve the competitiveness of our European surfactants business, we have taken measures to reduce the operating costs of the business.
 During 2003, the Performance Products segment recorded a charge of \$22.1 million relating to the closure of a number of plants at the Whitehaven, U.K. facility, the closure of an administrative office in London, U.K., the rationalization of a surfactants technical center in Oldbury, U.K., and the restructuring of a facility in Barcelona, Spain.
-During 2004, the Company announced a further rationalization of its European surfactants business support and administration.
+During 2004, the Company announced a further rationalization of its European surfactants business involving the elimination of approximately 320 jobs.
+These reductions will occur across all of our European manufacturing locations as well as in business support and administration.
 This plan includes the closure of substantially all of our Whitehaven, U.K. facility.
 During the year ended December 31, 2004, the Performance Products segment recorded additional restructuring charges of \$73.0 million consisting of \$48.6 million of charges payable in cash and \$24.4 million of asset impairment charges.